Child Development Center

-The Developmental Assessment Program (DAP), a program of the Department of Psychology, provides autism and MRDD diagnostic and psychological assessment.
-The DAP is a comprehensive, interdisciplinary service focused on the assessment of children with suspected developmental disabilities.
+The Child Development Center, a program of the Department of Psychology, provides autism and IDD diagnostic and psychological assessment.
+The CDC is a comprehensive, interdisciplinary service focused on the assessment of children with suspected developmental disabilities.
 Primary clinical services include psychological testing to assist in the evaluation of developmental delays, severe learning difficulties, and co-occurring emotional and behavioral difficulties.

 - Interdisciplinary Diagnostic Appointments with a psychologist, physician and speech pathologist to rule out autism